 Nearly all medical schools in the United States and several in Canada require MCAT scores as part of the medical school admissions process.
 The skills and knowledge tested on the MCAT are key prerequisites for success in medical school and practicing medicine.

 The MCAT is hard to pass by design.
-The purpose of the MCAT is for medical schools to understand the preparedness of a premed student for a medical education using standardized scoring.
+The purpose of the MCAT is for medical schools to understand the preparedness of a premed student for medical education using standardized scoring.

 When should you take the MCAT?